-- · In the United States, it is nodding. - · In Ethiopia, it is throwing one's head back. - · In Malaysia, it is thrusting the head sharply forward. - For a Borneo tribe, it is simply raising an eyebrow.58
+- In the United States, it is nodding. - In Ethiopia, it is throwing one's head back. - In Malaysia, it is thrusting the head sharply forward. - For a Borneo tribe, it is simply raising an eyebrow.23

 It bears repeating that you can never assume that a different culture will associate the same meaning you do to any particular gesture.
 Understanding variation in nonverbal communication is an important step in the development of cross-cultural competence.
 First impressions can set the tone for the entire duration of a relationship, so becoming familiar with greeting rituals across cultures is a good start.
-As you become more skilled in decoding nonverbal cues, you will become more keenly aware of the ways in which nonverbal communication can define a message, regulate a message, or be the message itself.
-Remember: all nonverbal behavior communicates a message.
-Although you can never truly control how others interpret your actions, learning about cross-cultural variability in nonverbal communication familiarizes you with the patterns that have the potential to build up a relationship or break it down.
+As you become more skilled in decoding nonverbal cues, you will become more keenly aware of the ways in which nonverbal communication can define a message, regulate a message, or be the message.24 Remember: all nonverbal behavior communicates a message.
+Although you can never truly control